10 Observations from Shooting Equestrian Sports

 Horses move slower but more methodical on the hunter course.

-7 Complex or distracting backgrounds
+7 Complex or Busy backgrounds

 I used quite a bit of blur techniques to try to show the color without it being distracting.